Buy-to-let Mortgages for Foreign Nationals on Tier 1, Tier 2, Spousal, Ancestry and Family Permit Visa’s

 You'll deal with a single point of contact throughout and only a qualified mortgage advisor.
 We'll arrange the mortgage for you from start to finish, dealing with all the paperwork.

-We can help you deal with concerns like deposit money coming from your own accounts or gifts from relatives abroad.
+We can help you deal with concerns like deposit money coming from your savings abroad or a gift from relatives.
 Something that is not usually a problem if suitable evidence of source can be provided.

 And we can help you compare other important aspects of the transaction like the difference in costs between arranging the mortgage as an individual versus as a limited company, so you can seek further advice from accountants or solicitors and understand the pros and cons of each option.